-Uganda prides in a rich assortment of natural surroundings such as tropical water lakes, swamps, pound, tropical backwoods and numerous vegetation zones along the equator line.
+Uganda prides in a rich assortment of natural surroundings for Uganda birding safaris places such as tropical water lakes, swamps, pound, tropical backwoods and numerous vegetation zones along the equator line.
 This makes Uganda a flyway stop for more than 5 million migrant birds from the northern half of the globe.
-Uganda is prominently known for not just for its Uganda gorilla safaris and Uganda natural life safaris yet in addition to birding safaris.
+Birding Safaris in Uganda is prominently known for not just for its Uganda gorilla safaris and Uganda natural life safaris yet in addition to birding safaris.
 Bird Watching especially during Uganda birding safaris makes it a preferred choice for millions of people across the world who is an admirer of nature and its beauty.

 The rich biodiversity in flying creatures’ life that is reflected in the total number of beautiful and eye-catchy birds per square km making it rank among the most extravagant nations worldwide as far as bird species are concerned.